 Ok, so there you have morning work for this month.
 As always, I will post on all these ‘in action’ after I get back from the break and get back into the groove of things.
 If you have questions about where you can get any of the items above, usually just click on the picture to take you where you need to go, or, of course, you can email me.

 If you’d like to grab the free printables available for this set of stations, just click on the picture below.
-Your packet will be sent to the email address you enter.
+You’ll need to enter your email address and a verification note will be sent to your inbox.
 If you don’t see it right away, please check your SPAM folder.
+Then once you verify your subscription to my mailing list, the file is automatically downloaded to your computer.
+Just check your computer’s ‘download’ file to find it.
 Of course, if you have any questions, just drop me a line.
 I’m happy to help.